FREEDOM & CHOICE – PENSIONS ARE CHANGING

 Each time a pension fund is inherited, the new owner has control over the eventual destination of those funds.

-From April 2015 the following changes will take effect:
+From April 2015 the following changes came into effect: